hylandtechoutreach/ucs-js/Buttons/README.md

   - how to define them
   - how to call them

-The last slide is a link to the [Button Example](https://replit.com/@HylandOutreach/ButtonExample) repl.
+The last slide is a link to the [Button Example](https://vscodeedu.com/WY9oFCLBca3Zs5dY7E6u) project.
 Note the syntax of each piece of the code.

 ## Code-Along: Hello, Buttons!
-Walk through adding a button to the [JavaScript Starter](https://replit.com/@HylandOutreach/JavaScriptStarter) repl.
+Walk through adding a button to the [JavaScript Starter](https://vscodeedu.com/JMoFoFMdRpj0fjJ0akvZ) project.
 The button should call a function that should display an alert that says `Hello!`, similar to the example we just saw at the end of the lecture.

 Here's the gist: